Andereoo/TkinterWeb/docs/DEMO.md

 ## *`TkinterWeb.Demo` Documentation*

 ## Overview
-**The `Demo` class provides a simple example of TkinterWeb in action.
-The class, when invoked, opens a Tkinter window with the Tkhtml3 website loaded.**
+**The `Demo` class provides a simple example of TkinterWeb in action by opening a Tkinter window with the Tkinter Wiki loaded.**

 ## Usage
-To use the TkinterWeb Demo, simply call the class.
-Here is an example:
+To test the TkinterWeb demo, use the following:
 ```
 from tkinterweb import Demo
 Demo()
 ```
 ![TkinterWeb](/images/tkinterweb-demo.png)

-To embed the TkinterWeb browser into your own application, instead use the [HtmlFrame](HTMLFRAME.md) widget.
+To embed TkinterWeb into your own application, instead use the [HtmlFrame](HTMLFRAME.md) or [HtmlLabel](HTMLLABEL.md) widget.